brendanhoran/ac-relay/README.md

 * Diode
 * Transistor
 * Cheep AC mains remote control
+* Plastic boxes for relay's and arduino
+* Some wire

 Basic idea is to be able to simulate the button press on the AC mains relay device.
 I ripped mine apart and solder wires to the switch points.